SumoLogic/sumologictoolbox/contributing.md

 -Tim MacDonald, tmacdonald@sumologic.com

-1. Always issue your pull requests against the master branch.
+1. When contributing, always fork from the master branch, not the current default.
 The default branch of the repo will always be 1 branch older than the master.
-This means if you take the default clone options you will be cloning something other than the master.
+This means if you take the default clone option you will be cloning something other than the master.

 2. Follow PEP8 ( https://www.python.org/dev/peps/pep-0008/ )